Skip to main content

 Years after the IIHS became operational, the National Highway Traffic Safety Administration (NHTSA) was introduced in 1978.
 This federal government agency was initially introduced to measure the safety of vehicle passengers in the event of a frontal crash.

-The range of testing offered by the NHTSA has since expanded to cover several other tests, such as the pole, frontal-offset, side crash, overlap, and rollover protection tests.
+The NHTSA’s testing range has since expanded to include several other tests, such as the pole, frontal-offset, side crash, overlap, and rollover protection tests.

 Of all the tests conducted by the NHTSA, the rollover protection test is the most asked about by consumers due to the high number of deaths and serious injuries associated with such an accident, and the statistics suggest it is one of the most common types of serious accidents.